kevinbdx35/punchline/DEPLOYMENT_GUIDE.md

 ## Troubleshooting

 ### GitHub Pages Deployment Fails
-1. Check that GitHub Pages is enabled in repository settings
+1. Check that GitHub Pages is enabled in repository settings with `gh-pages` branch selected
 2. Ensure the `main` branch exists and has commits
 3. Check the Actions tab for error details
 4. Verify the workflow file syntax
+5. Ensure the `gh-pages` branch has been created by the workflow
+6. Check that the repository has the correct permissions for GitHub Actions

 ### Build Errors
 1. Check Node.js version compatibility (requires 18+)